The Tool Registry

 handler Async function that executes the tool.
 Receives (args, context).

-scope 'router' or 'specialist' — see scope semantics below.
+scope 'generalist' or 'specialist' — ownership: shared domain vs actor-private.
+See scope and routing below.

 requiresApproval false | true | ApprovalPolicy — see the HITL section below.